 Do you give common assessments?
 How about formative assessments?
 How are those practices different from common formative assessments, and does it even really matter?

 Yes and yes and yes.

-In this post, we will survey some of the strong impacts of and best practices for common formative assessment.
-We’ll start with this cool graphic from Solution Tree.
+In this post, we will share some tips and best practices for using common formative assessment.
+Let’s start with this cool graphic from Solution Tree.

 Chris Jakicic has written and worked extensively in the area of common formative assessments and offers this advice: